 It means if you are not ranking at the top, you may lose 25% of leads and sales.

-Search Engine Optimization (SEO)is the only saviour and a critical part of the B2B marketing puzzle.
+Search Engine Optimisation (SEO)is the only saviour and a critical part of the B2B marketing puzzle.

-SEO refers to optimizing your site for search engine rankings.
+SEO refers to optimising your site for search engine rankings.
 In other words, it lifts your site up in search engine results.
 It’s a long-term strategy delivering superior ROI.

 You can conduct on-page SEO and technical SEO with the following tactics:

 Creating relevant, high-quality content

 And much more.